 8.10 Irregular Result

 a.
-The value of the lowest compliant bid is in excess of the City Council approved budget including any contingency allowance;
+The value of the lowest compliant bid, or highest scoring proposal, exceeds the City Council approved budget including any contingency allowance;

 b.
-The specifications of a competitive bid cannot be met by two (2) or more suppliers, as per Section 19.4, Only One Bid Received;
+The specifications of an entire competitive bid cannot be met by two (2) or more suppliers, as per Section 19.4, Only One Bid Received;

 c.
 The award is not being made to a compliant bidder(s) offering the Best Value to the City;

 d.
-Where a Substantive Objection has been filed with the City Treasurer prior to award of a competitive bid; ore.
+Where a Substantive Objection has been filed with the City Treasurer prior to award of a competitive bid; or

 e.
-Where in the opinion of the Manager of Purchasing and Supply, the client Service Area award recommendation is not in the best interest of the City.
+Where in the opinion of the Senior Manager, Procurement and Supply, the client Service Area award recommendation is not in the best interest of the City.

 8.11 Reporting to Committee and City Council

 a.
-The Deputy City Managers shall submit an informational report on an annual basis, no later than March 1 to the Manager of Purchasing and Supply containing the details of the contract awards made under Section 8.5.c for their respective Service Areas.
+The Deputy City Managers shall submit an informational report on an annual basis, no later than March 15th to the Senior Manager, Procurement and Supply containing the details of the contract awards made under Section 8.5.c for their respective Service Areas.

 b.
-The Manager of Purchasing and Supply shall coordinate data collection and prepare an annual report for submission to City Council including the awards made under section 8.5 b and 8.5 c, no later than April 30.
-The report will only include awards that were not processed through Purchasing and Supply, unless otherwise directed by Council.
-Purchasing and Supply shall certify that the awards are in compliance with this Policy and where non-conformances are identified, corrective action will be taken.
+The Senior Manager, Procurement and Supply shall coordinate data collection and prepare an annual report for submission to City Council including the awards made under section 8.5 b and 8.5 c, no later than May 31st.
+The report will only include awards that were not processed through Procurement and Supply, unless otherwise directed by Council.
+Procurement and Supply shall certify that the awards are in compliance with this Policy and where non-conformances are identified, corrective action will be taken.

-9.1 Procurements up to $15,000 shall be considered low dollar value procurements.
+9.1 Procurements under $15,000 shall be considered low dollar value procurements.